celestiaorg/celestia-zkevm/devnet/forks/ev-node/README.md

 #### Quick Start

-You can spin up a local TestApp network (powered by Rollkit) with the following command:
+You can spin up a local TestApp network (powered by Evolve) with the following command:

 ```bash
 testapp start
 ```

-## Building with Rollkit
+## Building with Evolve

-Rollkit is the first sovereign application framework that allows you to launch a sovereign, customizable blockchain as easily as a smart contract.
+Evolve is the first sovereign application framework that allows you to launch a sovereign, customizable blockchain as easily as a smart contract.
-TestApp serves as a reference implementation to help you get started with your own Rollkit-based blockchain.
+TestApp serves as a reference implementation to help you get started with your own Evolve-based blockchain.

 Check out our tutorials on our [website][docs].